li-emily/Final_Project/README.md

 ## Reason for Selecting Topic:

-The aim of our analysis is to determine how demographic factors including location, age-range, sex, race, and ethncity, contribute to the likelihood of developing severe responses to COVID-19?
+The aim of our analysis is to determine how demographic factors including location, age-range, sex, race, and ethncity, contribute to the likelihood of developing severe responses to COVID-19.
 The team chose this topic since the COVID pandemic has dominated life in the United States over the past two years.
+We thought it would be interesting to predict how likely you are to have a severe case of COVID, if you were exposed to the virus.
 As vaccines and medications have been developed, we wanted to explore and see which communities in the United States were most at risk for negative outcomes.

 ## Source of Data: